 - Reports about question and answers sessions of industry experts

-- Any public meeting you attended in the past
+- Any public meetings you attended in the past

-You have been provided with a long list of 254 real estate content ideas above.
+Now you have a long list of 254 real estate content ideas.

 With this many ideas, you should theoretically have material you can use to produce content once a week for almost six years or twice a week for three years.